Venture Kick

 Grant in 2017

-Precision Vine SARL is a Swiss company specializing in aerial decision support for the wine industry.
-Established in 2016 and based in Yverdon-les-Bains, it focuses on improving wine quality by working closely with growers and winemakers.
-The company offers high-resolution hyper/multispectral aerial imaging and provides tailored vineyard-specific data services.
-These services address various aspects of vineyard management, including vineyard heterogeneity, irrigation systems, harvest planning, disease mapping, and nutritional needs.
-By collecting and analyzing remote sensing data, Precision Vine assists its clients in integrating this information into effective management plans.
-The company operates through a broad network of drone operators and currently offers its services across several countries, including the United States, France, Italy, Spain, Argentina, and Australia.
+Precision Vine SARL is a company specializing in aerial decision support tailored for the wine industry, established in 2016 and based in Yverdon-les-Bains, Switzerland.
+The company collaborates with vineyard growers and winemakers to collect and analyze remote sensing data, which is then integrated into customized management plans.
+Precision Vine offers high-resolution hyper and multispectral aerial imaging along with vineyard-specific data services.
+These services help clients address various aspects of vineyard management, including heterogeneity, vine balance, irrigation systems, harvest planning, disease mapping, and nutritional needs.
+With a vast network of drone operators, Precision Vine currently provides its services across several countries, including the United States, France, Italy, Spain, Argentina, and Australia, all aimed at enhancing wine quality and operational efficiency.

 Involi